jglev/project-management-starter/README.md

 ### Visual Studio Code + RStudio

+The primary approach suggested by these materials is to use a text editor, [Visual Studio Code](https://code.visualstudio.com/), and a data analysis program like [R/RStudio](https://rstudio.com/products/rstudio/download/), to manage projects that are being worked on by one person.

-This approach provides a dashboard, written in R:
+The code in this repository provides a dashboard, written in R:

 ![documentation/example_screenshots/statuses.png](documentation/example_screenshots/statuses.png)